Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Diffusion Model

-Both DDPM and SGM can be further generalized to an infinite time step or noise level.
-In this advanced formulation, known as Score SDE \cite{ref29}, the perturbation and denoising processes are governed by the solution of a stochastic differential equation (SDE).
+Both DDPM and SGM can be further generalized to an infinite time step or noise level.In this more advanced framework, referred to as Score SDE \cite{ref29}, both the perturbation and the denoising processes are described through the solution of a stochastic differential equation (SDE).
 This approach is employed for both noise perturbation and sample generation, where the denoising process necessitates estimating a score function of the noisy data distribution.

 The Stochastic Differential Equation (SDE) was employed to score the data using a diffusion process, which is governed by the following SDE \cite{ref29}: